 1. Door to Door (2002), played by William H. Macy

-That line from Bill’s acceptance speech being Watkin’s Salesman of the Year in 1989 maybe too simple, but when you’ll reach that scene while watching, you’ll find your tears like dewdrop per second.
-Both this TV movie and the array of documentaries featuring Bill really make me extremely vulnerable.
+That line from Bill’s acceptance speech being Watkin’s Salesman of the Year in 1989 may be too simple, but when you reach that scene while watching, you find your tears like dewdrop per second.
+Both this TV movie and the array of documentaries featuring Bill really make me extremely inspired.
 Bill Porter indeed is the only of his sales persistence caliber.
 He has Cerebral Palsy.
-He is a Salesman.
+He is a top Salesman.
 Legendary.

-These are compressed version of the circumstances these closers had.
+These are compressed version of the circumstances these closers encountered.
 A reel from the real struggles for the sake of the art of motion picture.
 You might have been once like Chris, Bill or Joe.
-You may will be like either of them in the future, or yet your kind of persistence is even stronger than their’s which the world haven’t known yet.
+You may be like any of them in the future, or yet your kind of persistence is even stronger than theirs which the world have not known yet.

 Would you do the same choices they did?
 Same dose of optimism?
 Same dosage of resilience?
-How much challenging is what you are really facing now compared to theirs?
+How challenging you are facing now compared to theirs?

 Crossing the line is all in the mind.